Vegan Intuitive Eating: Can They Coexist?

 Making peace with food is described by the book as granting permission to eat any (safely edible for your health) food, and observing how it makes you feel.

-Something unique to vegans is that they avoid animal foods.
-So eating foods that culture deems as acceptable doesn’t always sit right for vegans!
+So foods that our culture deems as ‘acceptable’ doesn’t always sit right for vegans!

 For example diet culture talk may say “eat carrots instead of nuts because the nuts are more calorically dense.”